earth-system-radiation/rte-rrtmgp/README.md

 RTE computes fluxes given spectrally-resolved optical descriptions and source functions.
 The fluxes are normally summarized or reduced via a user extensible class.

 ## Building the libraries, examples, and unit-testing codes.

-A description of building RTE+RRTMGP with an ad hoc homemade system is described in the [documentation](https://earth-system-radiation.github.io/rte-rrtmgp/how-tos/).
+A description of building RTE+RRTMGP with `CMake` is described in the [documentation](https://earth-system-radiation.github.io/rte-rrtmgp/how-tos/).

 See also the `autoconf` branch for a Gnu autotools build system.